ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_cervicalcancer/concept_model.rst

 individuals who didn't go for routine screening but found symptoms then get diagnosed.
-After we add symptomatic presentation module, we will see detected cancer cases in cohorts not eligible for routine screening and a narrower difference of detection rate between baseline and alternative scenario. we assume symptoms will not occur in pre-invasive cervical cancer state, the transition rate (lambda) from pre-clinical screening detectable cancer (PC) state to clinical invasive state (onset of symptoms) is equal to 1 divided by
+After we add symptomatic presentation module, we will see detected cancer cases in cohorts not eligible for routine screening and a narrower difference of detection rate between baseline and alternative scenario.
+We assume symptoms will not occur in pre-invasive cervical cancer state, the transition rate (lambda) from pre-clinical screening detectable cancer (PC) state to clinical invasive state (onset of symptoms) is equal to 1 divided by